stark1tty/useful_scripts/README.md

 - https://plugins.qgis.org/plugins/ImportPhotos/ for locational information on images.
 - https://exiftool.org/ for more camera data and locational information.
 - Filter results with confidence intervals of >0.1 to get rid of the bulk of bad matches.

+## RSS feeds
+Just a folder of exports from my local FreshRSS. :)